raydiak/Math-Symbolic/README.md

 # Math::Symbolic

 This is a Perl 6 symbolic math module.
 It parses, manipulates, evaluates, and outputs mathematical expressions and relations.
-This module is pre-alpha quality.
+This module is PRE-ALPHA quality.

 This document talks almost as much about what doesn't yet exist and what could exist, as it does about what is already there.
 This is quite intentional and is meant to serve as an invitation and inspiration to prospective contributors, as well as the beginnings of a project roadmap.

+## Synopsis

+TODO

 ## Usage